• HOME

 Small Farmhouse Bathroom Ideas

-Like I stated in the intro this is a step by step renovation that will lead to loads of small farmhouse bathroom ideas.
-In fact, before it is over I will be bringing you some farmhouse bedroom ideas along with minimalist touches.
+As I stated in the intro, this is a step by step renovation that will lead to loads of small farmhouse bathroom ideas.
+In fact, before it is over, I will bring you some farmhouse bedroom ideas along with minimalist touches.

 Design Plan

 With all interior design projects, it is good to have a plan ahead of time.
-A great place to start planning for any room is with Pinterest.
+A great place to start planning for any room is Pinterest.
+It was a treasure trove of modern farmhouse bathroom ideas.
+You're sure to find a great example or, more likely many great examples, of modern farmhouse style bathrooms.
 I like to recommend going through Pinterest and start pinning ideas.
-Have fun and don't think about what others will think.
+Have fun, and don't think about what others will think.

-I also recommend looking at ideas in our bathroom category on our menu.
-Try white farmhouse bathroom or small bathroom ideas.
+I also recommend looking at ideas in the bathroom category on our menu.
+Try white farmhouse bathrooms or small bathroom ideas.

 Once you have many ideas pinned look at all of them for common elements.
-For example, are you gravitating to white, color, dark, light?
+For example, are you gravitating to white, bright colors, dark, or light?
 What about the style, farmhouse, rustic, minimalist?
-And if there are details you love then make sure to remember them.
-For example, white subway tile, stained wood shelves.
+And if there are details you love, then make sure to remember them.
+For example, white subway tile, and stained wood shelves.

 Small farmhouse bathroom ideas featuring a design board with vanity, lighting, tile, barn doors, faucets and more.

-For example, we started with gold fixtures and then later changed it to oil rubbed bronze because of cost.
+For example, we started with gold fixtures and later changed them to oil-rubbed bronze because of cost.

 Another idea when planning is to collect samples and place them together.
 I recommend sitting those pieces together that will be touching.
 For example, the subway tile and the penny tile will touch.